Stuck, Hopeless and Abused

 Your family loves you.
 Do they know that you are being abused by your husband?
 I’ll bet you are embarrassed to tell them.
 Guess what: Your husband is hoping that you are too embarrassed and won’t tell anyone.
 This way, you will stay in this cycle of abuse.

-You might be too afraid to leave too, right?
-If you stay, you need to contact Family Advocacy first thing tomorrow and they will immediately know what to do -- like get him removed from the home.
+You might also be too afraid to leave, right?
+If you stay, you need to contact Family Advocacy right away and they will immediately know what to do -- like get him removed from the home.
 He could be ordered to get treatment.

 |Family and Spouse Ask Ms. Vicki|